 The spirit can be equally baffling to Americans in the industry.
 One time when Ly explained the production process to another distiller, he stopped her in confusion, thinking she had left out a step.
 Most alcohols start with malting: grains left in water until their starches convert into sugars, with fermentation as step two.
 But as baijiu makers know, making this over-100 proof liquor means combining the two steps: a process called parallel fermentation, for, some would say, a liquor without parallel.

 Distillers make more than 10 billion liters per year of baijiu, which translates to “white alcohol.”
 But most of it is consumed in its home country of China.
 Often fiercely strong and flavorful, famed baijiu include Kinmen Kaoliang and the tremendously popular Moutai.
-The latter is powerful enough that on President Richard Nixon’s visit to China in 1972, secretary of state Alexander Haig scrambled to warn him against drinking too much.
+The latter is powerful enough that on President Richard Nixon’s visit to China in 1972, future secretary of state* Alexander Haig scrambled to warn him against drinking too much.
 (Nixon disregarded this advice.)

 Despite the ancient tipple’s popularity and the size of the Chinese diaspora, baijiu makers outside China are relatively rare.
 In the United States, there is only one.
 At Vinn Distillery, in Wilsonville, Oregon, five siblings make the only U.S. baijiu in an unexpected place: a pole barn behind the family home.
 Ly is one of the five siblings who own Vinn Distillery.
 Originally set up by her retired father in their backyard, the distillery makes whiskey, vodka, fruit liquors, and America’s first and only baijiu.
 While companies often import baijiu into the United States, she says, none make it from scratch.